-Engineering is a diverse and high-valued profession in Canada.
+Engineering is a diverse and highly valued profession in Canada.
 With major infrastructure projects, a transition to green energy, and growth in fields like AI and big data, engineering roles are in high demand nationwide.
-This bright outlook comes with lucrative salaries, especially for experienced professionals and those specializing in key areas.

 What are the Average Engineer Salaries in Canada?